 The public market is the heart of the neighbourhood.
 Similar to the Jean-Talon Market, the Atwater Market has many farmers stalls which sell both local and imported products.
 This is the perfect place to buy local products, eat in the many restaurant stands, have a picnic on the Canal or to do some groceries to bring back to your hotel or Airbnb.
 In the summer, the market is full of flowers and plants, which are a delight to your senses.

 Murals and graffiti have become a stable of the city.
 Notre-Dame street gathers some of the most beautiful street art of the island.
 It also has pieces by international acclaimed like Sabogal and Nelio.
 If hunting for street art is your jam, head to my other blog post to know where to find the best street art in Montreal.

 While the area is not full of stores and boutiques like downtown, Saint-Henri has a few stores that are worth the stop.
-There are two thrift stores, La Gaillarde and Shwap Club.
+There are two thrift stores, Le Marché underground and Shwap Club.
 In the later one, you can swap your clothes for other pieces; cool concept no?
-La Gaillarde also offers clothing made by local designers.
-There is also a library, for all the bookworms that love to get a new book about their new favourite destination.
+Le Marché underground offers vintage clothing and furniture, There is also a library, for all the bookworms that love to get a new book about their new favourite destination.

 Camomile Beauty Store